Maryvale Solar & Energy Storage Project

 About the Maryvale Solar Project

-The Maryvale Solar & Energy Storage Project is a proposed renewable energy facility located near the town of Maryvale, 12km North-West of Wellington.
-The Project combines the benefits of solar power and energy storage to create cheap, clean, dispatchable and firmed power for New South Wales.
+The Maryvale Solar and Energy Storage Project is a proposed renewable energy facility located near the town of Maryvale, 12km North-West of Wellington.
+The project combines the benefits of solar power and energy storage to create cheap, clean, dispatchable and firmed power for New South Wales.

-The Project will have the ability to export 172MW of green power into the electricity network thanks to an installed capacity of approximately 240MWp of photovoltaics ‘DC-coupled’ with 409MWh of energy storage.
+The project will have the ability to export 172MW of power into the electricity network thanks to an installed capacity of approximately 240MWp of photovoltaics ‘DC-coupled’ with 409MWh of energy storage.

-Construction of the Project will commence in mid-2025 and will bring both direct and indirect benefits, including up to 360 jobs during the peak of the two-year construction period.
-The solar farm is expected to operate for at least 30 years.
+Construction of the project commenced in mid-2025 and has brought both direct and indirect benefits, including up to 360 jobs during the peak of the two-year construction period.
+The solar initiative is expected to operate for at least 30 years.

 • 360